 The Wild Ass Sanctuary, home to the last of the Indian wild ass, is the largest wildlife sanctuary in India.
 It's spread over almost 5,000 square kilometers.
 The unusual, vast terrain is a salt marsh that features barren mudflats dotted with small islands (locally known as bets).

 The sanctuary was set up in 1973 to protect the endangered wild ass.
 These creatures look like a cross between a donkey and a horse.
 They're slightly bigger than a donkey, and are fast and strong like a horse.
 How fast?
 They can run an average of 50 kilometers (30 miles) an hour over long distances!

 You'll find many other kinds of wildlife at the sanctuary such as wolves, desert foxes, jackals, antelopes, and snakes.
 There are plenty of birds as well.
-Notably, the area is the only breeding site in Asia for the the magnificent Lesser Flamingo.
+Notably, the area is the largest breeding site in world for the the magnificent Lesser Flamingo.

 In the Kutch region of Gujarat state, in the area known as the Little Rann of Kutch.
 It's located 130 kilometers (80 miles) northwest of Ahmedabad, 45 kilometers (28 miles) northwest of Viramgam, 175 kilometers (108 miles) north of Rajkot, and 265 kilometers (165 miles) east of Bhuj.
 There are two main entrances to the sanctuary -- Dhrangadhra and Bajana.